 Drinking away from Stamford Bridge

-There is always the option of drinking further afield before a match at Stamford Bridge, particularly as you are in the capital of England after all.
-Regardless of where you end up in London, you are going to be nearby to a cluster of pubs, for a pre-match pint before a Chelsea match, try and stay near to a tub station that is on the same line as Fulham Broadway – the closest rail station to the stadium.
+Regardless of where you end up in London, you are undoubtedly going to be nearby to a cluster of pubs for a pre-match pint before a Chelsea game, just try and stay near to a tube station that is on the same line as Fulham Broadway – the closest rail station to the stadium.

 Drinking inside Stamford Bridge